eoinkelly/ember-runloop-handbook/README.md

 eventually you need to.
 Together we will answer these questions:

 2. Why does Ember have this runloop thing?
-1. What is the Runloop?
+1. What is the runloop?
 3. How can we use it skillfully?

 This is not reference documentation - the [Ember API